Machine Nameplates: The A-Z of NFPA 79 Requirements

 A common example of an older electric motor nameplate.

-NFPA logo USA
+NFPA official logo

 Machine Nameplate Requirements According to NFPA 79